w010/w_query2csv/README.md

 						class = NameSpace\MyExt\WQuery2csv\Postprocessor\DataPostprocessor->myMethod
 						someConfParam = myValue
 					}

+			'postprocessors_header' (Array)	- postprocess header row labels, to replace db fieldnames with your fancy labels if given class specified with optional ->methodName, this method will be called. else by default method ->process is called.
+				example:
+					10	{
+						class = NameSpace\MyExt\WQuery2csv\Postprocessor\HeaderPostprocessor->myMethod
+						someConfParam = myValue
+					}

 			'additionalHeaders' (Array)		- additional headers to be sent with the file output
 				example: